-Two teachers hold National Board Certification.
-EMHS teachers have received some of the highest honors in the profession, including: the 2023 Speech & Debate Coach of the Year, 2023 NMAA Coach of the Year, 2022 AFRL NM High School Excellence in STEM Awards STEM Educator of the Year, ABQ the Magazine's "2022 Above & Beyond Teacher," the American Stars of Teaching Award, the Presidential Award for Excellence in Science Teaching State Finalist, the Presidential Award for Innovation in Environmental Education and the 2015 Runner-Up National Speech & Debate Coach of the Year.
-New Mexico Business Weekly named a faculty member a 2011 & 2023 Top Forty Under 40.
+Five teachers hold National Board Certification.
+EMHS teachers have received some of the highest honors in the profession, including: 2023 Speech & Debate Coach of the Year, 2023 NMAA Coach of the Year, 2022 AFRL NM High School Excellence in STEM Awards STEM Educator of the Year, ABQ the Magazine's "2022 Above & Beyond Teacher," American Stars of Teaching Award, Presidential Award for Excellence in Science Teaching State Finalist, Presidential Award for Innovation in Environmental Education and 2015 Runner-Up National Speech & Debate Coach of the Year.
+Two faculty members were named a 2011 & 2023 New Mexico Business Weekly Top Forty Under 40.

-Teacher and staff longevity has also contributed to the school's success: seven employees have 16+ years, five employees have 11 - 15 years, nine employees have 6 - 10 years and 25 employees have 0 - 5 years.
-EMHS is very pleased to have five alumni on staff as teachers or educational assistants.
+Teacher and staff longevity has also contributed to the school's success: four employees have 20+ years, 10- employees have 11-19 years, nine employees have 6-10 years and 23- employees have 0-5 years.
+EMHS is very pleased to have three alumni as faculty and staff.